 Our core commitment is to build and develop teacher residencies as a lever to address the enduring and systemic inequities in school systems facing children of color and children living in low-income communities.

 NCTR believes that teacher residencies are the best way to recruit, prepare, and retain diverse, culturally responsive teachers to teach students of color and students from low-income backgrounds.
-NCTR is deeply committed to not just preparing residents to teach students of color, but preparing residents of color to teach students of color.
-In fact, 62 percent of teacher residents in NCTR partner residencies identify as people of color, as reported in our 2022-2023 Annual Report.
+NCTR is deeply committed to not just preparing teacher residents to teach students of color, but preparing teacher residents of color to teach students of color.
+In fact, 69 percent of teacher residents in NCTR Network residencies identify as people of color, as reported in our 2022-2023 Annual Report.